MetaMask/metamask-design-system/docs/contributing.md

 To use a preview build for a package within a project, you need to override the resolution logic for your package manager so that the "production" version of that package is replaced with the preview version.
 Here's how you do that:

-1. Open `package.json` in the project and locate the dependency entry for the metamask monorepo template package for which you want to use a preview build.
+1. Open `package.json` in the project and locate the dependency entry for the metamask design system package for which you want to use a preview build.
 2. Locate the section responsible for resolution overrides (or create it if it doesn't exist).
 If you're using Yarn, this is `resolutions`; if you're using NPM or any other package manager, this is `overrides`.
 3. Add a line to this section that mirrors the dependency entry on the left-hand side and points to the preview version on the right-hand side: